ubclaunchpad/LP-website/index.md

 ## Tips and Tricks

-### Search everything
+### Search from anywhere

-You can easily search this entire website from any page using the search bar in the navigation bar!
-Pressing `s` allows you to immediately start typing a query.
-In addition to results from this website, you can easily hop into a "code and content" or "issues and pull requests" search from the suggestions, which will give you results from *everything* in the UBC Launch Pad GitHub organization!

-You can also add this website as a custom search engine in many browsers (for example, [Chrome](https://support.google.com/chrome/answer/95426)) and tools like [Alfred](https://www.alfredapp.com/help/features/web-search/#custom)!
+You can add this website as a custom search engine in many browsers (for example, [Chrome](https://support.google.com/chrome/answer/95426)) and tools like [Alfred](https://www.alfredapp.com/help/features/web-search/#custom)!
 Just set the following fields:

 - Search Engine: `Launch Pad`
 - Keyword: `lp`